Nahuel990/seleniumGrid/README.md

     docker-compose up
     ```

-    This command will launch both the Selenium Hub and Chrome Node, exposing the Selenium Grid on port 4444.
+    This will start the Selenium Hub and all specified nodes, exposing the Selenium Grid on port 4444.

 4. Open your browser and go to `http://localhost:4444` to access the Selenium Grid console.